 Why do I have to pay up front for conveyancing in Mitcheldean?

-Where you are retaining lawyers for conveyancing in Mitcheldean your lawyer will ask you put them with monies to cover the the cost of the conveyancing searches.
-Generally this is asked for to cover the fees of the Local Authority Search.
-When the down payment is as part of the purchase price then this should be needed immediately before contracts are exchanged.
-The closing balance that is due should be sent to your lawyer a couple of days ahead of the day of completion.
+If you are buying a property in Mitcheldean your lawyer will request that you place them with monies to cover the search fees.
+This will be the total of the cost of the conveyancing searches.
+When the deposit is as part of the sale price then this will be required shortly ahead of contracts are exchanged.
+Any further balance that is needed should be transferred shortly before completion.

 We're in Mitcheldean, First timers buying with a mortgage (lender is UBS , and our solicitor is on the UBS conveyancing panel).
 How long should the conveyancing process take?